mahirahalwani/aws-certified-cloud-practitioner/README.md

 - You can develop scripts to manage your resources.<br>
 - It is an open-source.<br>
 - Alternative to using AWS Management Console.<br>
+- Cloud shell is only available in certain region.<br>

 ## What is AWS SDK?
 - AWS Software Development Kit (AWS SDK).<br>